eitsupi/neo-r-polars/tests/testthat/_snaps/io-ipc.md

       Error in `pl$scan_ipc()`:
       !
 Evaluation failed in `$scan_ipc()`.
       Caused by error:
       !
-Argument `path` must be character, not double
+Argument `source` must be character, not double

 ---